theatre-js/theatre-docs/docs/README.md

 :::: grid
-::: callout /getting-started/ | <BookIcon/> The Guide Install Theatre.js, get it working, and learn the basics of the UI and API.
+::: callout /getting-started/ | <BookIcon/> The Guide Install Theatre.js, get it working, and learn the basics of the UI and API.<br>
 [Get started →](/getting-started/)
 :::
 ::: light-callout /getting-started/try-it-out/ | ▶ Try It out
-Try Theatre.js in your browser or quickly add it to your web page.
+Try Theatre.js in your browser or quickly add it to your web page.<br>
 [Try it out →](/getting-started/try-it-out/)
 :::
 ::::